aurelien-dio/DIY-VPN-Guide/README.md

 The physical location of the server's datacenter is critical.
 When you connect to your VPN, your internet traffic will exit from this location.

 *   **Rule:** To access content restricted to a specific country, you **must** choose a server located in that country.
-*   **Example:** To watch TF1 (a French channel), you must create a server in a datacenter located in France (e.g. Paris).
+*   **Example:** To watch TF1 (a French TV channel), you must create a server in a datacenter located in France (e.g. Paris).
 A server in Germany or the USA will not work for this purpose.

 ### Choosing the most cost-effective instance